The ICRC regional delegation in Nairobi

 Second-largest ICRC logistics facility in the world

-Promoting international humanitarian law
+Promoting international humanitarian law and human rights law

 Helping detainees and restoring family links

-Supporting National Societies
+Partnering with National Societies